can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 that client code doesn't do what it has to do, please make a pull request or open an issue in [client repo][cl-journal repo].

-**Note 2** I decided to make all links to the code agains fixed sha1 so that future changes do not invalidate them.
+**Note 2** I decided to make all links to the code against fixed sha1 so that future changes do not invalidate them.
 I'm not sure if I will frequently revisit this document and I hope that the post will remain relevant with this approach.

-Below you will read a story about writing a blog client for livejournal.com webservice in Common Lisp.
+Below you will read a story about writing a blog client for livejournal.com web service in Common Lisp.
 As one may note, it sounds like using a very niche language for a near dead web service.
 To make you a bit more surprised I can add that I've been working on it on and off for a couple of years now.

-It started very simple but now [cl-journal][cl-journal] is quite powerful.
-For example it handles:
+It used to be very simple but now [cl-journal][cl-journal] is quite powerful.
+For example, it handles:

-* Any livejournal compatible service (like Dreamwidth)
+* Any Livejournal compatible service (like Dreamwidth)
 * Publishing new posts and updating changed ones
-* Post text is written in markdown, many livejournal fields are supported, such as visibility, location or music.
+* Post text is written in markdown, many Livejournal fields are supported, such as visibility, location or music.
 * Fetching posts from remove server and transforming them into markdown format.